I don't see any Postgres backups available when I run

 I thought my database had continuous protection?
 Where can I get my backups?

 Please note, Continuous Protection (a.k.a. database rollbacks) is only available on professional tier database plans.
-This feature is not available on
+This feature is not available on hobby, mini, and basic tier database plans.

 Conceptually the Postgres database is in two parts, the base data itself and a transaction log, which is what modifies the data.

 Our continuous protection works the same way.
-When the database is initialised we take a "base backup" of the data, and then continuously copy the transaction log to a safe location.
+When the database is initialized we take a "base backup" of the data, and then continuously copy the transaction log to a safe location.
 If we ever need to recreate the database then we:

 - Restore that base backup